on this page

 To get financial support under the COVID-19 vaccine claims scheme, you must have been either:

 - treated by a specialist as an outpatient, due to COVID-19 vaccine-related harm.
 Presenting to a hospital emergency department doesn’t meet this requirement.
 If you weren’t admitted to hospital as an inpatient or treated in an outpatient setting, you need to seek a waiver.
-This only applies to the listed accepted clinical conditions.
+This only applies to the listed accepted clinical conditions, and not administration-related injuries.

 Read more about requesting a waiver in the COVID-19 vaccine claims scheme policy on the Department of Health and Aged Care website.

-Your doctor also needs to complete the COVID-19 vaccine claims scheme medical report.
-Your doctor must answer questions about why you weren’t admitted as an inpatient to hospital or treated in an outpatient setting.
+Your doctor will also need to complete the COVID-19 vaccine claims scheme medical report.
+Your doctor must answer the questions about why you weren’t admitted as an inpatient to hospital and give details about the outpatient treatment you received.